 - How has your previous education and/or work experience prepared you for doctoral studies at Liberty University?

 - What is your goal with regard to pursuing doctoral education at Liberty University?

 - Please describe the character and values you possess that will help you succeed in your desired field.

-A dissertation is required and is completed in a two-phase process.
-The first phase is embedded in the program course curriculum.
-In this phase, the necessary research skill development is scaffolded throughout the course sequence.
-Upon completion of 700 and 800 level course requirements and comprehensive exams, the student then enters the second phase of the dissertation process under the direct supervision of a dissertation committee.
+A dissertation-in-praxis is required and is completed in a two-phase process.
+Upon completion of the core and cognate course requirements (36 hours), the student then enters the second phase of the dissertation-in-praxis process under the direct supervision of a dissertation committee.

-Once students enter the dissertation phase two of their degree (900 level), they must maintain continuous enrollment (Fall, Spring, and Summer semesters) until they complete all degree requirements.
+Once students enter the dissertation-in-praxis phase of their degree (praxis courses), they must maintain continuous enrollment (Fall, Spring, and Summer semesters) until they complete all degree requirements (including, but not limited to, comprehensive exams, and all phases of the praxis project).
 If they do not, they will break enrollment, and they will be required to apply for readmission if/when they wish to resume the pursuit of their degree.
 They will have to complete their degree under the Degree Completion Plan (DCP) in effect at the time of their readmission.

 Time Limits for Degree Completion

 The time limit for completing the degree from the date of admission to the program is seven (7) years for the Ed.D.
 Only in unusual circumstances may the student be granted an extension.
 Granting of an extension of time will usually result in additional requirements.
 Any student who does not complete coursework within the permissible time limit, for any reason including discontinued enrollment, must reapply for admission.
 A student may reapply only once and will be subject to the current standards and curriculum.
 The Ed.D.
 Graduate Committee in the CCFS will determine if any previous courses are sufficiently time-sensitive and must be repeated.
 Beginning with the date of readmission, the student’s time limit for degree completion is determined by the number of hours remaining.